perfsonar/docs/using_psui.rst

 3. Click **Pick service** to select a Measurement Archive or click **Pick source/Pick destination** to select Measurement Point.
 4. In the service selection dialog, configured services for that measurement type are shown sorted by name.
 The **Name** column also presents all Communities (in bold) associated with that particular host.
 If you wish to search for a certain service or group of services you can use filtering.

-  .. seealso:: See section `Filtering services`_ for more information on filtering.
+  .. seealso:: See section `Filtering and Ordering Services`_ for more information on filtering.

 5. Select one service by marking it and clicking the **Select** button, or by double-clicking on the item in the list.